Season's greetings: You can keep learning with TIAH over Christmas, but please note all enquiries will be picked up on January 5.

 According to Wine GB, sales of English and Welsh wine increased by almost 70% between 2020 and 2022, and the amount of land that grows vines increased by 74% in the five years before 2022.

 While we’ve been growing vines in England since Roman times, the sector is now one of the fastest-growing parts of food and drink production and employs around 2,300 workers.
-This is expected to double by 2025, meaning many new job opportunities are available in all areas of growing grapes and winemaking.
+This number is expected to double by 2025, meaning many new job opportunities are available in all areas of grape growing and winemaking.

 New opportunity in wine